mkuthan/mkuthan.github.io/_posts/2014-05-26-the-twelve-factor-app-part1.md

 Almost everything was compiled statically with minimal dependency to the core system libraries like stdc.

 Right now I build projects using Maven repositories and artifacts.
-But it is not enough for twelve-factor app, and I fully agree.
+But it isn't enough for twelve-factor app, and I fully agree.
 My next step should be using "Infrastructure as a code" principle in practice.

 ## 3. Config